Oregon CHL Reciprocity Map 2026: Which States Honor Your Oregon Concealed Carry License

 Best practice:

-- Research BEFORE you travel
+- Research before you travel

-- Print state carry laws
+- Print the state’s carry laws

 - When in doubt, don’t carry